alessio-ca/rl_an_introduction_solutions/README.md

 ## Set up the environment

 You can quickly setup the environment via Poetry (https://python-poetry.org).
-Simply execute poetry install in the root directory and you are good to go!
+Simply execute `poetry install` in the root directory and you are good to go!
+Execute `poetry shell` to activate the environment in a shell terminal.